tomwimmenhove/subarufobrob/README.md

 Hijack a subaru's key fob and steal all the things

 # Description of the vulnerability
-The rolling code used by the keyfob and car is predictable in the sense that it is not random.
+The rolling code used by the key fob and car is predictable in the sense that it is not random.
 It is simply incremental.

 # Impact
-An attacker can 'clone' the keyfob and, unlock cars and, when increasing the rolling code with a sufficiently high value, effectively render the user's keyfob unusable.
+An attacker can 'clone' the key fob, unlock cars and, when increasing the rolling code with a sufficiently high value, effectively render the user's key fob unusable.

 # Affected vehicles
-The exploit has only been tested on a 2009 Subaru Forester, but the same fob is used, and the exploit should work on, the following vehicles:
+The exploit has only been tested on a 2009 Subaru Forester but the same fob is used, and the exploit should work on, the following vehicles:
  - 2006 Subaru Baja
  - 2005 - 2010 Subaru Forester
  - 2004 - 2011 Subaru Impreza